 1. Pair It With A Good Moisturizer

 The powerful exfoliating properties of willow bark extract may have a drying effect on your skin.
-Hence, always follow up with a hydrating moisturizer.
+Moisturizing formulas must be used in conjunction with them to keep your skin hydrated.
+Hence, you can follow up with a hydrating moisturizer.

 2. Use It With Salicylic Acid